 Though it has a bit more weight to it, the Stinson is a max cushion, all-terrain shoe that can hold up to your slipperiest, gnarliest winter races and training.

-The Hoka Stinson 6 have broad 4mm lugs that give you impeccable grip on trails and uneven conditions.
+The Hoka Stinson 7 have broad multi-directional lugs that give you impeccable grip on trails and uneven conditions.
 But, they are also lax enough that you can take them on the roads with no issue.
 Because of this, they are a great option for snowy, slushy races.

 They also have a TPU reinforced toe cap, and engineered mesh that allows for breathability but keeps you a bit warmer than a racing upper.